mit-submit/submit-users-guide/source/storage.rst

 The storage filesystem
 ~~~~~~~~~~~~~~~~~~~~~~
-Users also have a larger quota in storage filesystem, under the directory /data/submit/<USER> with quota 1TB.
+Users also have a larger quota in storage filesystem, under the directory /ceph/submit/data/user/<first letter>/<USER> with quota 1TB.

-Submit uses the gluster to form the filesystem.
-Currently users could use xrootd to transfer the files to/from the gluster through the GSI authentication (with x509 proxy).
-If users have demands to upload/download files to their personal filesystem (/data/submit/<USER>) remotely, you can send request to submit-help@mit.edu togethor with your DN.
+Submit uses the ceph to form the filesystem.
+Currently users could use xrootd to transfer the files to/from ceph through the GSI authentication (with x509 proxy).
+If users have demands to upload/download files to their personal filesystem (/ceph/submit/data/user/<first letter>/<USER>) remotely, you can send request to submit-help@mit.edu togethor with your DN.
 DN is the subject of your certificate.

 :red:`Users need x509 certificate to use xrootd transfer.`